SimonHanischSAG/WxConfigLight/README.md

 <h3>Deploy/checkout WxConfig</h3>

 Check under releases for a proper release and deploy it.
-Otherwise you can check out the latest version from GIT and create a link like this:
+Otherwise you can check out the latest version from GIT and create a link (for Windows) like this:

 mklink /J F:\\SoftwareAG\\IntegrationServer\\instances\\default\\packages\\WxConfig F:\\GIT-Repos\\WxConfig\\packages\\WxConfig

 <h4>Build & Reload</h4>

-If you checkout the sources from GitHub you have to compile the source, e.g. with:
+If you checkout the sources from GitHub you have to compile the source, e.g. for Windows with:

 C:\SoftwareAG\IntegrationServer\instances\default\bin\jcode.bat makeall WxConfig